jobgithubwilher/house_price/README.md

 zenml stack register local-mlflow-stack -a default -o default -d mlflow -e mlflow_tracker --set
 ```

-You can run the following command to create an account and have access to the interface.
+Command to create an account and have access to the interface.
 (Just follow the 1 minute tutorial of zenml)

 ```
 zenml login --local
 ```

+## Deployment zenml

+The deployment process for the **House Price Prediction Model** is managed using **ZenML**, **MLflow**, and **FastAPI** to automate continuous model deployment and inference.
+When the deployment pipeline is triggered, it first runs the `continuous_deployment_pipeline`, which trains and logs the model.
+Then, the **MLflow Model Deployer** is activated to manage the model's lifecycle and start the MLflow prediction server.
+The `inference_pipeline` is then executed to handle real-time predictions.
+Users can inspect model experiments in the MLflow UI by running `mlflow ui --backend-store-uri <mlflow_uri>`.
+If needed, the deployment can be stopped using the `--stop-service` flag, which shuts down the MLflow prediction server gracefully.